 2018 Medicare Drug Plans Cost Sharing Tiers

-Nearly all 2018 medicare drug plans will have 5 cost sharing tiers.
+Nearly all 2018 Medicare drug plans will have 5 cost-sharing tiers.
 However, specific copayments and coinsurance rates will again vary widely.
-Most stand alone plans will charge coinsurance for higher cost speciality drugs, as well as non preferred drugs.
+Most stand-alone plans will charge coinsurance for higher cost specialty drugs, as well as non-preferred drugs.
 Thus, resulting in higher out of pocket costs for enrollees compared to when a plan charges copayments.

 Medicare Low Income Subsidy Prescription Drug Plans for 2018

 For those Medicare beneficiaries receiving the low income subsidy (LIS), you’ll have six premium free prescription drug plans to choose from.
 Those eligible for a premium-free Medicare Part D plan will pay on average $26 per month.

 Compare Medicare Part D Plans for 2018